Rohit-Alex/Tsuki-No-Me/src/Tutorials/ReadmeFiles/NextJs.md

             <-------IN BRIEF-------->
             1. Data fetching must be completed before the server can begin rendering HTML
-            2. The JS required for the components needs to be fully loaded on the client side before the hydration process can start
+            2. The JavaScript required for the components needs to be fully loaded on the client side before the hydration process can start
             3. All components have to be hydrated before they become interactive

             creates an "all or nothing" waterfall problem that spans from the server to the client, where each issue must be resolved before moving to the next one